Category Archives: Science

 To sleep, perchance…

-When Claire turned three she attempted to stop napping.
+When Bean turned three she attempted to stop napping.
 Her doctor expressed concern about this, because, she said, three-year-olds still really do need a nap.
 It was true.
-Claire only slept 9-10 hours at night, and I could see she benefitted from her naps.
-After a week of refusing to nap, Claire was falling over with exhaustion and emotionally explosive.
+Bean only slept 9-10 hours at night, and I could see she benefitted from her naps.
+After a week of refusing to nap, Bean was falling over with exhaustion and emotionally explosive.
 She also got really sick with a high fever the day before we took a big trip.

 This worked well.
 We had preschool two afternoons a week and it was clear those took a toll, but over the school year her stamina increased.
 And with the steady increase of stamina came the resistance to nap again.
 I was able to override her refusal most of the time, sometimes by cajoling, other times by threatening (I’ll leave the room and close the door).